 Angela Sturmayr was born in Austria.
 Since the middle of the eighties she lives on Crete, which has become her second home country.
 Through daily life she knows everything about the Greek society and its customs, as well as the history and culture of this beautiful island.
 Cretan wild flowers and herbs are her passion.

 Experience in different branches of tourism has teached her to provide her guests with a high standard of services.
 In years of research she discovered known and unknown paths in East Crete.
 In 2012 she started the project Mirtos Hiking Village, offering marked paths, walking arrangements and organised walking weeks.
 In April 2015 the booklet Discover Mirtos…on Foot was published, a joint venture with Berend Wolffenbüttel and Toine van der Meijden of Discoveronfoot.com.

 Together with her partner Jurrie Eilers she set up Walking Dimension, a network of different individual companies.
-Each of them is busy to bring first quality of service in small scale tourism.
-Main activities arewalking and more…
+Each of those is busy to bring first quality of service in small scale tourism.
+Main activities are walking and more…

 Angela is a licensed mountain walking guide and a member of the Austrian guide association Bergwanderführerverband Steiermark.
 She speaks German, Greek, Dutch and English fluently.